 2. From seed to seedling

 The first two leaves that open up towards the sun are still considered to be in the embryonic stage, and the plant is still considered to be a seedling.
-This is where the points of the marijuana leaf appear rounded, and this is how growers usually identify that the plant is still a seedling.
+This is where the points of the cannabis leaf appear rounded, and this is how growers usually identify that the plant is still a seedling.

 The endosperm is still supporting the plant with some energy while it soaks up nutrients from the soil, developing roots and drawing in light.
 It can grow up to eight leaves as a seedling and can stay in this stage for up to 3 weeks before completely breaking out of the seed case.

-By the time your baby plant is starting to grow out of being a seedling, the leaves begin to take the characteristic shape of a marijuana leaf.
+By the time your baby plant is starting to grow out of being a seedling, the leaves begin to take the characteristic shape of a cannabis leaf.
 The rate of growth of the foliage is important in this stage, as it will also give you an idea of the general life span of the plant.

 3. The vegetative stage – not for vegging out!